 Casper College evaluates all credit-bearing courses in which five or more students are enrolled.
-Near the end of the course meeting time, students will receive a link to an online evaluation for the course.
+Near the end of the course meeting time, students will receive a link in their college email to an online evaluation for the course.
+Completing course evaluations assist instructors to improve their teaching.
+Student participation in course evaluations is highly encouraged.
 The information provided is anonymous.